Azadg0105/DBMS---Mini-Project/README.md

 # DBMS---Mini-Project
-A complete Website using HTML, CSS, JS as Front end, PHP as backend and database used is MySQL.
+A complete Travel Website for Pune City using HTML, CSS, JS as Front end, PHP as backend and database used is MySQL.
 We have used XAMPP server to create and test our project.